EST. 1980 · LAFAYETTE, LOUISIANA

 THE LEGACY

-Don Cravins Insurance was founded in 1980 by Donald Cravins Sr. — former Louisiana State Senator and Mayor of Opelousas.
+Donald Cravins Insurance Agency Incorporated was founded in 1980 by Donald Cravins Sr. — former Louisiana State Senator and Mayor of Opelousas.
 For more than four decades, this agency has protected families, business owners, and commercial operators across Acadiana.

 The book of business is real.
 The reputation is earned.
 The phone still rings.
 Kids of the original clients are now the clients.
 That kind of loyalty is not something you manufacture — it is something you earn, one policy at a time, over forty years.